orthecreedence/runcl/README.md

 ~/.runcl variables:
   preferred  : Preferred lisp(s).
 Loaded in the given order.
-      Can be on or more of: sbcl ccl ccl64 clisp ecl CFG_RC     : If "0", will skip loading the rc file.
-Otherwise it will be loaded by default.
+      Can be on or more of: sbcl ccl ccl64 clisp ecl search     : Paths (":" delimited) to search for lisp implementations.
+  CFG_RC     : If "0", will skip loading the rc file.
+Otherwise
+               it will be loaded by default.
   CFG_BATCH  : Default cl to batch mode (quit after running, no repl).